Ruling clears way for Purdue Pharma to settle opioid claims, protect Sacklers from lawsuits

 The court’s ruling reversed a 2021 ruling that found bankruptcy court judges did not have the authority to approve a settlement that would offer bankruptcy protections for those who have not filed for bankruptcy.

-Those protections are at the heart of the proposed deal that would end claims against Purdue filed by thousands of state, local and Native American tribal governments and other entities.
+Those protections are at the heart of the proposed deal that would end claims filed by thousands of state, local and Native American tribal governments and other entities.
+Sackler family members have been clear that without the protections, they won’t hold up their part of the deal.

 “It’s a great day for victims, some of who desperately need the money and have been waiting for this day for a long time,” said Ed Neiger, a lawyer representing individual victims.